microsoft/msticpy/docs/source/visualization/TimeSeriesAnomalies.rst

     </table>
     </div>

+|

 Displaying Anomalies Separately
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We will filter only the anomalies shown in the above plot and display
-below along with associated aggreageted hourly timewindow.
+below along with associated aggregated hourly time window.
 You can later
 query for the time windows scope for additional alerts triggered or any
-other suspicious activity from other datasources.
+other suspicious activity from other data sources.

 .. code:: ipython3